 By Bob Wynn

-There are two legends that pertain to Bone Hill.
-One tells us the story behind the name “Bone Hill,” which originated in Indian lore long before the town of Levasy, Missouri was ever established.
+There are two legends that pertain to Bone Hill in Levasy, Missouri.
+One tells us the story behind the name “Bone Hill,” which originated in Indian lore long before the town was ever established.
 Many years ago, the Indians would stampede the buffalo and slaughter them on this hill, leaving the bones to bleach in the sun.
 The first settlers to arrive in the area found arrowheads, flint scraping tools, and bleached buffalo bones in large quantities.

 The family then moved away promising their neighbors that they were going to return in seven years.
 They were never seen in the vicinity again, but in the seventh year, in 1869, a mysterious light was said to be seen hovering above Bone Hill near the stone wall.

 According to the legend, the light continues to appear every seven years.
 Some say it is the ghost of the farmer coming to claim his buried fortune.

 Now, let’s say that I am old enough to maybe have been involved, as a youngster, in a few ghost chasings.
 I’m not saying that I believe in the legend — we just thought that one of the farmers was having a little fun.
 I saw the light appear, then disappear and then show up in another area.
 We wanted to find out who was behind all of this but never caught up with them.
 Edwin F. Borgman of Levasy was born on that farm and in 1939 he stated, “The light appears for a fact, I’ve seen it.
 It puffs up like a glow and goes away.
 But there is nothing whatever to the buried treasure story.
 I’ve never been able to find how that thing started.”
 He also contended that if there had been gold buried there, he would have known about it.
 Borgman’s father bought the farm in 1878.